awwad/uptane/README.md

 >>> ds.update_cycle()
 ```

-As ever, if a particular ECU has been compromised and attacker code has been
+As ever, if a particular ECU has been compromised and arbitrary attacker code
-run on it, being certain that specific device is secured is of course difficult
+has been executed on it, being certain that specific device is secure again
-to assure.
-Devices that have not been compromised in such an attack, however,
+without wiping it manually is difficult.
+Devices that have not been compromised
+in such an attack, however,
 should thereafter be protected from the use of those compromised keys by an
 attacker.